dotnet/arcade/Documentation/DependenciesFlowPlan.md

 - PR created will have one of the developers as owner.
 - The PR created by Darc will need to be merged by a developer.
 - PRs won't be monitored by Maestro++.
-- We'll use a mock for the Product Dependency Store.
+- We'll use a mock for the Build Asset Registry.

 # Adding functionalities - V1
 Once we have gathered feedback from the prototype, we can start adding functionalities to create Dependencies Flow V1.
 Targeting 3 sprints (S139) of work that will include:

-## Product Dependency Store
+## Build Asset Registry
-### Desing the model of the Product Dependency Store
+### Desing the model of the Build Asset Registry
-The Product Dependency Store is going to be used by:
+The Build Asset Registry is going to be used by:
-- Builds: As part of the post-build steps, once the assests produced during the build have been published, the build needs to tell the Product Dependency Store about what was produced and where it is located at.
+- Builds: As part of the publish steps, once the assets produced during the build have been published, the build needs to tell the Build Asset Registry about what was produced and where it is located at.
-- Darc: Query and updates the Product Dependency Store.
+- Darc: Query and updates the Build Asset Registry.
 - Mission Control: Shows the information of the dependencies to users.

-### Implement API to access the Product Dependency Store
+### Implement API to access the Build Asset Registry
-For V1, the minimun APIs needed are:
+For V1, the minimum APIs needed are:
 - Add
 - Get

 ## Darc
-### Interaction with the Product Dependency Store
+### Interaction with the Build Asset Registry
-Darc uses the GET API call from the Product Dependency Store
+Darc uses the GET API call from the Build Asset Registry

 ### Add the ability to set the owner of the PR
 By using GitHub tokens, be able to set the owner of the PR.